jamiller619/freshdom/README.md

 ![jasmin](https://jamiller.me/static/jasmin-logo.jpg)
-> A Web Components library for building UI on the modern web
+> A library for creating standards-based UI on the modern web

 ## Usage